 Youth participation in decision-making

+Effective youth participation is about creating opportunities for young people to be involved in influencing, shaping, designing and contributing to policy and the development of services and programmes.
 These opportunities are created through developing a range of formal and informal mechanisms for youth participation from youth advisory groups to focus groups, from on-going consultation work to supporting youth-led projects.
 There are many reasons for including young people in decision-making.

 Youth participation means better decisions and increased efficiency

 - Evidence shows that policies and programmes designed after consultation with users are more likely to be effective.
 By using youth participation you are more likely to get it right the first time and avoid wasting time and money on services young people don't want to use.

 - Youth participation strengthens community capacity

 - Giving young people a place in decision-making builds a broader base of citizen involvement and creates stronger, more inclusive communities.
 Youth participation is necessary in the development of active citizenship because it balances young people's social rights with their responsibilities.

 - Youth participation contributes to positive youth development

 - Research shows that young people who are supported to participate in decision-making are more likely to have increased confidence and self-belief, exercise positive career choices and have greater involvement and responsibility in the future.